enzosaracen/ptpatch/README.md

 **Exiting**

-The tracer will exit upon receiving an unhandled status in which the status handler hook returns a `1`, or, so long as the status handler return value is not `-1`, if the process's pid equals the global variable `focus_pid`. `focus_pid` is set to the original process's pid by default, so children exiting will not cause the tracer to exit. `focus_pid` can be changed from within a hook function.
-If `focus_pid` is set to `-1`, an unhandled status from any process will cause the tracer to exit.
-Additionally, the global variable `exit_now` can be set to `1` from within a hook to immediately exit the tracer.
-There is currently no support to set muliple different pids as focuses, but this logic can be implemented within the custom status handler.
+The tracer will exit if the global variable `exit_now` is ever set to `1` from within a hook, or if a tracee with pid equal to the global variable `focus_pid` is detached. `focus_pid` is initially the first pid but can be modified within hooks.

 **Detaching**